-The goal of this paper is to design and implement a visualization interface for alert analysis, which graphically presents alerts generated by Snort IDS.
-The implemented system allows the users to visually analyze generated traffic logs and easily identify attack patterns.
+In most environments, Snort IDS is configured to log alerts after detecting potentially dangerous network packets.
+Successful network protection involves a detailed analysis of recorded alerts in search of deviations from normal traffic that may indicate an intrusion.
+The goal of this paper is to design and implement a visualization interface that graphically presents alerts generated by Snort IDS.
+The implemented system allows the users to visually analyze generated traffic logs.
 Furthermore, it shows the most common source addresses, classes and dates of attacks, as well as the most common alert priorities.
-Such IDS alert analysis makes detecting network irregularities quick and straightforward.
+Such traffic analysis makes detecting possible network irregularities quick and straightforward.
 The results of real-time attack detection and classification in an appropriate environment are shown in detail.
 An example of an attack is analyzed, as well as the method of its detection and its possible consequences.